 HPI covers all monetary transactions of residential properties (new and existing apartments) on the territory of the country, purchased by private domestic and nondomestic households (i.e.'domestic concept).

-HPI covers the territory of the Republic of Bulgaria
+HPI cover the territory of the Republic of Bulgaria.

 Н.1.
 Total HPI